QUICK ANSWER

 What if your state is not listed?

 If your state is not listed, Florida mutual recognition usually does not apply.
+You will need to pass the full Florida sales associate exam, so start with a free practice question.

 Check these paths in order: